PIPELINE EXPOSED: KXAN investigation uncovers safety concerns over pipes used in Kinder Morgan’s Permian Highway Pipeline

 The company, through a public relations firm, issued this prepared statement to KXAN:

 “We are actively engaged in the construction of [the Permian Highway Pipeline] and expect for it to be placed in service in the first quarter of 2021.
 PHP is being constructed according to industry best practices and Kinder Morgan’s construction specifications, which meet or exceed state and federal requirements.
 We engage in multiple levels of inspection of the pipeline during and after the manufacturing process.
-We also have a thorough installation process, which is focused on testing and ensuring the integrity of the pipeline coating prior to the pipeline being installed.”Liz Chavez, Hill+Knowlton Strategies, on behalf of Kinder Morgan
+We also have a thorough installation process, which is focused on testing and ensuring the integrity of the pipeline coating prior to the pipeline being installed.”Allen Fore, Vice President of Public Affairs for Kinder Morgan

 There are no rules at the federal level limiting pipe coating exposure to UV radiation, according to the Pipeline and Hazardous Materials Safety Administration—the federal agency that regulates and enforces pipeline safety standards across the nation.